ssMaritime.com - Enter a world of Classic Passenger Liners

 S.E.

 I was given permission to state; that over the years I have been greatly honoured by some of the most famous people on earth, including an email from the now late H.R.H.
-Price Philip, who wrote me to thank me for the feature on the S.S.
+Price Philip, who wrote me to thank Reuben for the feature on the S.S.
 Gothic on which He and the Queen sailed on he from 1952 to 1954.

 Some time ago, Dr. Reuben Goossens discovered a number of ships which he had already started and they were either close to being completed or they needed to be finished, and a few still required quite some work to be done be completed.
 Of course none of these were listed on the ssmaritime Index.
 Thus with my assistance myself and Reuben have been able to bring the last added ships online, for as I would not have been able to do this all by myself, due to my lack of knowledge.
 S.E.

-Of course there are countless amazing ships the ssMaritime Index (another link is located at the bottom of this page).
+There are countless amazing ships to be found on the ssMaritime Index (another link is located at the bottom of this page).
 However, apart from the S.S.
 United States above, sadly there are now no more ships to come as Dr. Reuben Goossens can no longer write any further.
 I have been his friend and assistant since the early 1980’s, yet sadly I do not have much knowledge in regard to the world of shipping, but glad to assist in a small way and finish what he really had already done.
 Reuben became a good friend of then P&O (Carnival’s) Australia’s director Sture Myrmell almost from when he arrived in Australia from the U.S.A.
 Since 1958 Reuben has been on many world voyages and cruises.
 In addition he was also invited on various ships to lecture with several companies, however he always paid for his cruise, and yet he would still give lectures as a paying guest.
 For he enjoyed living in a De-Luxe suite, since 2002, he had to use his scooter.
 I have lost count of his countless voyages/cruises, but it is well over 200 plus?
 S.E.

 In Conclusion by Dr. Goossens: